zzzprojects/Bulk-Operations/README.md

 ## AutoMapping & Case Sensitivity
 ##### Problem
-You have a DataTable which columns name match name in the database but SqlBulkCopy throws an error because name matches are case insensitive.
+You have a DataTable which columns name match name in the database, but SqlBulkCopy throws an error because name matches are case insensitive.

 ##### Solution
 Turn off case sensitivity with **IsCaseSensitive** property.